Skip to main content

 Takeaways

-• The IRS has issued general and specific guidance on what is considered preventive care for purposes of HDHP/HSAs.
+• The IRS has issued general and specific guidance on what is considered preventive care for purposes of HDHPs/HSAs.

 • Preventive care for purposes of HDHPs/HSAs is not limited to what is considered preventive care under the ACA.

-• It is possible that MRI/ultrasound breast cancer screenings may be considered preventive care for purposes of the HDHP/HSA rules under an IRS safe harbor definition of “preventive care.”
+• MRI, ultrasound, and other breast cancer screenings are considered preventive care for purposes of the HDHP/HSA rules under Notice 2024-75.

 Authors